hrialan/dataform-prune/README.md

 ## Overview

-**Dataform-Prune** is an open-source project designed to efficiently manage and optimize your Dataform configurations through JavaScript scripts and a Docker image that can be integrated into your CI/CD pipelines.
+**Dataform-Prune** is an open-source project designed to efficiently manage and optimize your Dataform configurations through JavaScript scripts and a Docker image that can be seamlessly integrated into your CI/CD pipelines.
 Dataform-Prune automates the removal of obsolete or unused objects, ensuring optimal performance and storage usage in your data workflows.

 ## Features

 - **Automated Cleanup:** Easily remove outdated tables, views, and other data artifacts.
 - **Storage Optimization:** Maintain a lean and performant data warehouse.
 - **Seamless Integration:** Use within your CI/CD pipelines for regular, automated maintenance.